Handicap Games

 same number of moves (including passes).
 So if white passes first, then

-In some cases this may mean that white loses the game by half a point.
+In some cases this may result in white losing the game by half a point.

 Superko and board history